Jonathan2251/lbd/source/genobj.rst

   static inline void InitCpu0MCRegisterInfo(MCRegisterInfo *RI, ...) {
     RI->InitMCRegisterInfo(..., Cpu0RegEncodingTable);

-The applyFixup() of Cpu0AsmBackend.cpp will fix up the **jeq**, **jub**, ... instructions of "address control flow statements" or "function call statements" used in later chapters.
+The `applyFixup()` function in `Cpu0AsmBackend.cpp` will fix up the **jeq**,
+**jub**, and other instructions related to "address control flow statements" or
+"function call statements" used in later chapters.

-The setting of true or false for each relocation record in needsRelocateWithSymbol() of Cpu0ELFObjectWriter.cpp depends on whethor this relocation record is needed to adjust address value during link or not.
+The setting of `true` or `false` for each relocation record in
+`needsRelocateWithSymbol()` of `Cpu0ELFObjectWriter.cpp` depends on whether
+this relocation record needs to adjust the address value during linking.

+- If set to `true`, the linker has the opportunity to adjust this address value
+  with the correct information.
-If set true, then linker has chance to adjust this address value with correct information.
-On the other hand, if set false, then linker has no correct information to adjust this relocation record.
-About relocation record, it will be introduced in later chapter ELF Support.
+- If set to `false`, the linker lacks the correct information to adjust this
+  relocation record.

+The concept of relocation records will be introduced in a later chapter on
+**ELF Support**.

+When emitting ELF object format instructions, the `EncodeInstruction()`
+function in `Cpu0MCCodeEmitter.cpp` will be called, as it overrides the function
-When emit elf obj format instruction, the EncodeInstruction() of Cpu0MCCodeEmitter.cpp will be called since it override the same name of function in parent class MCCodeEmitter.
+of the same name in the parent class `MCCodeEmitter`.

 .. rubric:: lbdex/chapters/Chapter2/Cpu0InstrInfo.td
 .. literalinclude:: ../lbdex/Cpu0/Cpu0InstrInfo.td